Ode to a legal career

 A supervisor at the Philadelphia public defender’s office used to tell us all the time that we were representing people, not files.
 This really got on our nerves.
 As one colleague put it: Maybe he needs to be reminded of that fact.
 After all, he sits in his office all day doing nothing more than reviewing the files we …

 Although Virginia juries have a reputation for being unforgiving, I have also been told that juries in Prince William County can be pretty unpredictable.
 Going into trial yesterday, my client was facing a mandatory 5-year sentence for being a violent felon in possession of a firearm.
-During execution of a search warrant at his home, police had recovered a …
+During execution of a search warrant at his home, police had recovered a firearm …

 We are in the cafeteria of the Prince William County courthouse in Virgina, at lunch during what is expected to be a one-day jury trial.
 At a table behind me is a judge holding forth to a group of young people.
 He speaks.
 The young people lean forward and laugh, and I think of something a former administration official …